 - supportive of learning in all domains, flexible and responsive to the changing curricular requirements of the 21st Century

-- responsive to the progression routes of all students, including the provision of high quality post-16 programmes within its own distinctive sixth form.
+- responsive to the progression routes of all pupils, including the provision of high quality post-16 programmes within its own distinctive sixth form.

-- an environment which brings students together, with communal and recreational spaces conducive to a civilised experience
+- an environment which brings pupils together, with communal and recreational spaces conducive to a civilised experience

-- safe, secure and appropriate to the diverse needs of the student community
+- safe, secure and appropriate to the diverse needs of the pupil community

 - well resourced with the equipment and materials required to provide the best contemporary education possible